vsviveksharma100/springboot-applications/spring-retry/README.md

 # Spring Retry
-Springboot application with Retry Implementation using srping-retry.
+Springboot application with Retry Implementation using spring-retry.